ray-project/ray/doc/source/tune/key-concepts.rst

 To optimize the hyperparameters of your training process, you use a :ref:`Search Algorithm <tune-search-alg>` which suggests hyperparameter configurations.
+If you don't specify a search algorithm, Tune will use random search by default, which can provide you with a good starting point for your hyperparameter optimization.

 For instance, to use Tune with Bayesian optimization (make sure to first run ``pip install bayesian-optimization``), we can define an ``algo`` using ``BayesOptSearch``.